Quick Page Links

 - Mom may experience some uterine cramping during a period.
 (Discussed more in detail below)

 Some mothers may experience a single period before six months postpartum and then do not menstruate again for a couple of months.
-There is no way of knowing, in this case, whether the mother has become fertile (released an egg and could possibly fall pregnant).
+In this case, there is no way of knowing whether the mother has become fertile (released an egg and could fall pregnant).

 Will Your Milk Turn Sour?